hanshengzhang/zhanghs/index.md

 - &bull; 2011 Third-class prize of Program Design Contest, Peking University
 - &bull; 2009 May Fourth Scholarships, Peking University
 ##More
 -	&bull; <a href="http://i.pku.edu.cn/trac/bazinga">Bazinga Tank</a> is a game of tanks' war.
-It is similar to  Battle City and coded in java
+You may consider is as a Java implementation of Battle City.
 -	&bull; <a href="https://github.com/landhero/leetcode">My Solutions</a> for the problems on <a href="http://oj.leetcode.com/problems/">Leet Code Online Judgement</a>